 If you're interested in learning more about my personal and professional odyssey, please click on the Navigation button to my CV.

-If you would like to see some of my photography--from Vietnam and from other times and places--click on the link to my "Existential Travels" site.
+I invite you to view the CAP photos I've posted here.
+If you would like to see some more of my photography--from Vietnam and from other times and places--click on the link to my "Existential Travels" site.
 I've also included a link to my Shutterstock portfolio.

 Finally, if you would like to read some of my other writings, please click on the images and links above or on the link to "Palm in the "Sun."
 You can also hear me holding forth on NPR's "All Things Considered."
 Just click on one of the blue buttons.